Plausible GMM: A Quasi-Bayesian Approach: Empirical Applications

 Table~\ref{tab:acemoglu2} shows that, with the exception of the AK interval, the qualitative conclusions are largely consistent across methods: The centers and lower bounds of the intervals lie above zero, suggesting a positive effect of institutions on output.
-Further, the interval estimates broadly fall within two groups---with 2SLS, CUE, Local Approx, and Local Approx(d) in one and CH, S, PGMM-u, PGMM-g, and PGMM(d)-g in the other.
-Interestingly, the 2SLS, CUE, and local approximation intervals all rely on asymptotic approximations obtained under strong identification and are substantially narrower than the other intervals.
-This narrowness may reflect a failure of the conventional asymptotic approximation.
-In contrast, we obtain the CH and PGMM intervals directly from (quasi-)posteriors without relying on asymptotic approximations.
-It seems interesting that these intervals are so similar to the interval produced by the weak-identification robust procedure.
-While this similarity may be coincidental, it is notable and potentially worth further exploration.
+More specifically, the interval estimates broadly fall within two groups, with 2SLS, CUE, Local Approx, and Local Approx(d) in one group and CH, S, PGMM-u, PGMM-g, and PGMM(d)-g in the other.